fkallin/Python-and-Statistics-for-Financial-Analysis/README.md

 In these seiries of jupyter notebooks combine both python coding and statistical concepts applied into analyzing financial data, such as stock data.

-Topics we tacle using python:
+Topics we tackle using python:

 - Import, pre-process, save and visualize financial data into pandas Dataframe.